outdreamer/build-a-cure/docs/tasks/implementation_examples/other_implementations.md

           - 'simple' is a synonym of 'easy'
         - test if changes to a problem make it easier to solve, and filter which changes succeed in making it easier to solve
           - if a problem is 'climbing a ladder', test if changing the problem to 'climbing a step' makes it easier to solve - if so, identify that the change was 'reducing' or 'simplifying' the problem to its 'unit' case, and test if this change simplifies other problems as well
       - how to identify/generate other insights that make problems easier to solve:
         - any change that has an opposite effect ('change', 'reduce', 'neutralize', 'remove') on a component/cause/variable/structure of an error structure, or its generative system, without causing other error structures
         - any function that connects inputs/outputs more efficiently than another function can make a problem of a relevant structure easier to solve (a more efficient 'reduction' function may be a better solution like 'filter' than a less efficient 'reduction' function like 'sort then filter')
   - solve problem for one component/variable/structure of the problem, then add other components of the problem and check if solution holds or modify it to fit the new component
       - this is a specific case of the general workflow 'simplify the problem, solve the simpler version, then check if the simple solution holds when complexity is added, or adjust the simpler solution for complicating structures'
       - its also a variant of the 'break problem into sub-problems & combine sub-solutions' solution automation workflow

-    - find any missing workflows by applying change functions to workflows to find variants like general/specific versions of a workflow
+  - find any missing workflows by applying 'change' functions to workflows to find variants like general/specific versions of a workflow
-      - apply a workflow to various problems to find changes to apply to workflows to adapt them to specific problems, and add those changes to a general solution automation workflow
+      - apply a workflow to various problems to find changes to apply to workflows to adapt them to specific problems, and add those changes to a general solution automation workflow to generate other workflows

-    - convert workflows to other workflows to find any missing variables to generate one workflow from another
+  - convert workflows to other workflows to find any missing variables/functions to generate one workflow from another & apply those to generate other workflows
   - identify & apply commonly useful structures by standardized structures of usefulness (like 'which structures have outputs that have common inputs for other functions', 'which are capable of generating many other components', 'which are inputs to structures of usefulness') to all functions/variables/components of problem/solution components

-    - apply error structures to problem/solution components like solution automation workflows (like 'missing' error structure applied to 'worfklows') & known solutions to those error structures, and generate/identify new/specific error types in the problem-solving system & apply solutions to those error types
+  - apply error structures to problem/solution components like solution automation workflows (like 'missing' error structure applied to 'worfklows') & known solutions to those error structures, and generate/identify new/specific error types in the problem-solving system & apply solutions to those error types to fulfill general problme-solving intents
   - generate structures of difference (like 'difference sequences') and apply as components of workflows (similar to applying interaction structures, solution structures, optimization structures, relevance structures, or not-error structures)
       - solution success cause: this works bc in order to get from problem to solution, you have to apply differences to the problem/solution until theyre equivalent, bc they start as different, which is the problem
         - a difference can be an error type:
           - a value is different from another value, like an expected/required value